nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * `DATE TIME` and `INTERVAL TIME_PERIOD` must follow the criteria defined in [Task parameters](#patient-parameter-constraints).
 * If a `INTERVAL TIME_PERIOD` is provided for what was originally a non-recurring task, the edit will transform it into a recurring one based on the given frequency
 * Tasks are automatically sorted in chronological order upon modification, i.e. if a task on `25-10-22` is edited to be `30-10-22`, its new `TASK INDEX` would be based on the displayed order in the patient's task list.
+* If there are duplicate tasks after editing a task, it will not be edited.
 </div>

 Examples: